 Some of the watercolor pencil sets I list are a bit pricey, for sure, but considering the beauty of their colors, the way they feel in your hand and on the paper, and what they allow you to achieve, I think they are well worth the money, and among the finest artist tools of any type I have ever found.
 Other sets are surprisingly inexpensive, but still offer something of that superb feeling and those superb results.

-Whichever set you select from my list of best watercolor pencils in 2021, you will be amazed at the beauty of their colors, how well they work and how great they feel.
+Whichever set you select from my list of best watercolor pencils on the market today, you will be amazed at the beauty of their colors, how well they work and how great they feel.
 And, if you are like me, you will end up using them a lot more than you might expect!

 Nowhere else can you find such perfectly consistent, smooth and flowing laydown of pigment onto the paper, whether wet or dry, and no other pencils at any price – and very, very few of even the very best watercolor paints on the market today – offer the superb color quality, selection, combinability, saturation and brightness of the Caran D’Ache Museum Aquarelle pencils.
 They are as well the most, water soluble, durable colors I have ever used, with absolutely no fading or shifting over time regardless of atmospheric conditions.

-Yes, they are the perfect watercolor pencil, and without any real competition.
-If I had to really dig and find a drawback – any problem whatsoever – I might speculate that the high price would discourage you from using these astonishing pencils more often, but actually the exact opposite is true.
+Yes, they are the perfect artist grade watercolor pencils, and without any real competition.
+If I had to really dig and find a drawback – any problem whatsoever – I might speculate that the high price would discourage you from using these astonishing pencils more often, but actually, the exact opposite is true.
 The quality of the Caran D’Ache Museum watercolor pencils is so high in every regard that they are truly thrilling to use, and themselves a source of great inspiration, urging their lucky owner to create more and more.

 And yet I cannot say that they are too expensive, and see them as one of the best investments you could possibly make – truly Museum quality, the Caran D’Ache Museum aquarelle, watercolor pencils are absolutely the best watercolor pencils overall on the market today.